Improving the driver licensing system

 • The Tairāwhiti REAP has 2 community driver testing officers who are dedicated to testing students for their restricted or full driver licence.
 They understand the needs of these students.
 Many of them live in rural areas or small communities with difficulties accessing driver licensing.

-While the two-year trials concluded in June 2024, the funding and CDTO services are continuing.
+While the 2-year trials concluded in June 2024, the funding and CDTO services are continuing.

 A third trial started with Eastbay REAP in Ōpōtiki, Bay of Plenty, in September 2023, to test the provision of mobile theory testing by a community provider for the first time.